Table of Contents

 See how Actavis, did it.

 Actavis was successful in highlighting all the positive effects of the merger in this video.

 Even the title ‘Twice As’ paints a picture of a better future and urges the employees and stakeholders to see how this merger would enrich the company’s services.

 Businesses from similar industries often team up to find innovative solutions to problems.
 These collective ventures can be highlighted using partnership videos.

 Externally, these videos establish industry connections and authority while internally, they are used as company updates and a means of employee encouragement.

-We made a video for the Exxon Mobil and WinGD partnership.
+Here’s a video we made for the Exxon Mobil and WinGD partnership.

 This corporate video is a great example of simplifying complex concepts through animation!

 4. Crisis communication videos